transpocamp/transportationcamp.org/events/phl2022/index.markdown

 ## <a name="Logistics"></a> Logistics

-Two years ago year, we pioneered the virtual model and proved successful and engaging events can be run from the safety and comfort of home.
+Two years ago, we pioneered the virtual model and proved successful and engaging events can be run from the safety and comfort of home.

 Based on the current state of the pandemic, we are planning to repeat last year's plan, hosting: